 - From Setup, enter Communities Settings in the Quick Find box, then click Communities Settings. - 2.
 Enable Community Workspaces under Community Management Settings.
 Click Save. - 3.
 From Setup, enter All Communities in the Quick Find box, then click All Communities.
-To access a community's workspace area, click Community Workspaces next to its name.
+To access a community's workspace area, click Workspaces next to its name.

-Available in: Enterprise, Performance, Unlimited, and Developer Editions access Community rkspaces or Community nagement:
+Available in: Enterprise, Performance, Unlimited, and Developer Editions

+- Access Community

+Management OR

+Manage Communities

-"Access Community Management" OR "Manage Communities" OR "Create and Set Up Communities"
+OR Create and Set Up

+Communities

-AND is a member of the community
+- AND is a member of the community